 Rename 🔺 Move Up 🔻 Move Down

 World Region (WorldRegion)

-Country Country
+Country

-En Country (country)
+- III Country (country)

+on (Region)

 For example, Dept 2000 might belong to the region "US West," which rolls up to the country "United States," which rolls up to the world region "North America."
 DEPT is the lowest level of the hierarchy, and WorldRegion is the highest.